CAA: Here’s what we know so far about the violence that erupted in Delhi today

 - As clashes erupted on Monday, at least three vehicles were set on fire in Maujpur locality and smoke was seen rising from a house above a closed shop.
 In a widely-circulated video, a man brandishing a gun walked up to a Delhi Police officer and fired a few rounds in the air.
 A petrol pump was set ablaze in Bhajanpura area.

-- A civilian and a police constable were killed.
+- Three civilians and a police constable were killed.
 At least 10 police personnel were injured, as well as two personnel of the Central Reserve Police Force.

 - Citizenship Amendment Act supporters were seen jumping police barricades, committing arson and attacking a Muslim man.
 Supporters of the law also destroyed the tents set up by those opposing the law.
 Chants of “Jai Shri Ram” and “Bharat Mata Ki Jai” were heard.